Ramaleela: Plot

-Advocate Ramanunni is an MLA of Ayikkara in Palakkad District who gets expelled from his political communist party, the CDP for assaulting the District Secretary Ambadi Mohanan and joins the rival secularist party, the NSP.
+Advocate Ramanunni is an MLA of Ayikkara in Palakkad District who gets expelled from his political communist party, the Communist Democratic Party (CDP) for assaulting the District Secretary Ambadi Mohanan and joins the rival secularist party, the NSP.
 Ramanunni, who has been receiving threats from CDP activists, decides to take a gun license for self-protection and this becomes a controversy in the news.
-Ramanunni's mother Ragini disapproves of his decision to join the NSP as they come from a communist-oriented family and his father Raghavan, a CDP activist who is believed to have been martyred by NSP activists.
+Ramanunni's mother Ragini disapproves of his decision to join the National Secularist Party (NSP) as they come from a communist-oriented family and his father Raghavan, a CDP activist who is believed to have been martyred by NSP activists.
 The NSP decides to appoint Ramanunni as their candidate in the upcoming election.

 The decision is opposed by Udayabhanu, a veteran politician of the NSP but this is overlooked by the others.
 Ramanunni, along with his sidekick Thomas Chacko alias TC, the NSP Youth Wing Secretary, attend an interview where Mohanan assaults Ramanunni.
 As the promotions for the elections begin, the CDP announces their candidate as Ragini, who they think is the only person who can defeat Ramanunni.
 While campaigning at a football match, Mohanan is shot dead and Ramanunni and TC become the prime suspects.
 The Investigation Officer, Paulson Devassy, who is also present at the assassination point, finds out that Ramanunni's gun is missing a bullet.
 Ballistics match the bullet that killed Mohanan with the bullets in Ramanunni's gun, and shows that the gun must have been fired from the row where Ramanunni and TC were sitting.